robisim74/angular-l10n/doc/spec.md

 ```
 Your _json_ files should be something like: `./assets/locale-en-US.json` and so on.
 The available ISO codes are: _language_, _country_, _script_.

-### <a name="2.6"/>2.6 Default locale
+### <a name="2.6"/>2.6 Default locale, currency & timezone
-The default locale contains the current language and culture.
+The _default locale_ contains the current language and culture.
 It consists of:
 * `language code`: ISO 639 two-letter or three-letter code of the language
 * `country code`: ISO 3166 two-letter, uppercase code of the country